kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 ): EntitySequence<E, T>
 ```

 Similar to the `filter` function of `kotlin.Sequence`, the `filter` function here also accepts a closure as its parameter, and the returned value from the closure will be used as a filter condition.
-But differently, our closure has a paramter of type `T`, the current table object, so what we get in the closure by `it` is the table object instead of an entity element.
-Besides, the return type of the closure is `ColumnDeclaring<Boolean>` instead of `Boolean`.
+Differently, our closure has a parameter of type `T`, the current table object, so what we get in the closure by `it` is the table object instead of an entity element.
+Besides, the closure's return type is `ColumnDeclaring<Boolean>` instead of `Boolean`.
 The following code obtains all the employees in department 1 by using `filter`:

 ```kotlin
 val employees = Employees.asSequence().filter { it.departmentId eq 1 }.toList()
 ```

-We can see that the usage is almost the same as `kotlin.Sequence`, the only difference is the `==` in the lambda is replace by the `eq` function.
+We can see that the usage is almost the same as `kotlin.Sequence`, the only difference is the `==` in the lambda is replaced by the `eq` function.
 The `filter` function can also be called continuously, as all the filter conditions are combined with the `and` operator.

 ```kotlin
 val employees = Employees